chudur-budur/dsacstar/README-2.md

 ### Compiling and Installing `opencv-python` from Source

-Use python 3.8.5 (through pyenv) and setup a pipenv (or any other virtual env you like).
+Use python 3.8.5 (i.e. `pyenv`) and setup a pipenv (or any other virtual environment you like).
 Then install these packages:

 ```bash
 pip install wheel setuptools cmake scikit-build